 Tips to Improve the Pollination Process in your Garden

-If you find that your food plants are not producing fruit and you suspect that it is a lack of pollination causing it, you can do a couple things to improve the insect pollination in your yard.
+If you find that your food plants are not producing fruit and you suspect that that a lack of pollination is causing it, you can do a couple things to improve insect pollination in your yard.

 Stop Using Insecticides

 Imperfect fruits and vegetables are better than no fruits and vegetables.
 Many insecticides kill all insects, both bad and good.
 Do not use insecticides on food plants that rely on pollinators.
 Instead, try using bug controls such as predatory insects or bacteria that are specific to the bad bugs that are causing the damage to your garden.
 Or, simply accept that a small portion of your crops will be lost to insect damage, which is a small price to pay in exchange for getting any fruit at all.

 Overhead watering is when you use a sprinkler to water your garden.
 If you water your garden like this, especially if you water in the morning and evening when insect pollinators are most active, this can create the same sort of conditions as too much rain, which will keep pollinators away.
 Do not use overhead watering on food plants that rely on pollinators.
 Instead, use drip irrigation at the base of the plant.
 Not only will you get more pollinators in the garden, but your plants will absorb more of the water.